dcsimg

 Do I need a TV Licence in a shared house?

-The TV Licence rules for shared houses and accomodation will usually depend on the type of tenancy agreement.
+The TV Licence rules for shared houses and accommodation will usually depend on the type of tenancy agreement.

 Shared property joint tenancy